andreasphil/command-bar/README.md

 ## Development

+> [!WARNING]
+>
+> (Some) spaghetti code ahead 🍝 I haven't really figured out a sensible way of managing state and rendering updates in vanilla web components yet.
+Let me know if you found one!

 This library is built with [esbuild](https://esbuild.github.io).
 Packages are managed by [npm](https://npmjs.org).
 Tests are powered by [Node.js' test runner](https://nodejs.org/en/learn/test-runner/introduction).
 The following commands are available:

 ```sh